147,238 moments resolved

 What's the difference between weird and useless websites?

 Useless websites are absurd by design — the absurdity is the joke (Pointer Pointer photographs people pointing at your mouse).
-Weird websites are strange by effect — the strangeness might be intentional or accidental, but the user reaction is "what" (This Person Does Not Exist generates AI faces; the technology is sober, the implications are weird).
+Weird websites are strange by effect — the strangeness might be intentional or accidental, but the user reaction is "what" (InspiroBot generates AI motivational posters; the technology is sober, the outputs are unsettling).
 The categories overlap and most weird sites also qualify for useless or vice versa, but the editorial intent differs.

 Do you include creepypasta sites?